LIVING LIFE TO THE FULLEST SINCE 1983

 recognize some syllables and I’m so thrilled every time.

-In April 2011, a progressive tumor is caused my right eye to bulge out and I underwent a major head surgery to remove it and save my eye.
+In April 2011, a progressive tumor is causing my right eye to bulge out and I underwent a major head surgery to remove it and save my eye.

 During those times, the only problem that we encountered is lack of money for the medical expenses of the surgery and hospitalization fees.
 Albeit this predicament, there is always a way.
 All we have to do is to continuously move forward with faith in our hearts and let God lead the steps.
 And as what my Mom claims: “God is making it easier for us this time.”
 We never cease to be overwhelmed with all the assistance that we have been receiving through these God-sent angels from different places, of different ages, statures, and races.